 You, school graduate, have the world at your feet, a buffet of opportunities are before you.
-This next season of your life has the potential to chart the course for the rest of your life.
+This next season of your life has the potential to chart the course for the rest of your life with god.
 How do you feel?
 Excited?
 Scared?
 Nervous?
 Need a GAP Year?

 During my last year of high school, I had this innate fear of backsliding from my faith.
 Can you relate?
 I had just become a Christian earlier that year, which completely changed my life.
 Suddenly instead of thinking about how I could build the best life for myself, I began to think about how I could change other people’s lives.
 I began to ask God, “what are your plans for my life?”
 I’m guessing that this is your question too.

 When my first university acceptance letter arrived in the mail, I felt like a door had opened to the first path I could choose, and then another two arrived a few days later.
 Here I was with a decision to make – which university was I going to choose?
 But there was something about going to university straight away that I didn’t feel right about.
 I felt so young, so vulnerable, and so impressionable.
 Moving to a new city with the pressures of making new friends and adapting to a completely new life while learning how to be an adult just seemed to be too much too soon.

 The bible talks about not building on a foundation that has cracks.
 This is what I felt cautious about – if I put pressure on my newly formed foundations, would I crumble?
 It was then that I started considering a gap year.
 A gap year is about taking a year “off” in-between stages of your life.
 Gap years that are centred upon developing your relationship with God can be utterly life-changing.
 A gap year for God isn’t just about having an experience or letting your hair down for a year, it’s about strengthening the foundation that you will build upon for the rest of your life.
 So, how do you take a gap year with purpose?
 How do you take a gap year for God?